bitrise-io/devcenter/_articles/en/code-signing/android-code-signing/android-code-signing-in-gradle.md

            }
        } ...

-For more information, check out how to [Configure Gradle to sign your app](https://developer.android.com/studio/publish/app-signing).
+For more information, check out how to [configure Gradle to sign your app](https://developer.android.com/studio/publish/app-signing).

 ## About environment variables

-You can avoid having the same keystore path locally and on [bitrise.io](https://www.bitrise.io) by using configuration values and environment variables in the keystore path (`storeFile`) and in the keystore password.
+You can avoid having the same keystore path locally and on [bitrise.io](https://www.bitrise.io) by using configuration values and Environment Variables in the keystore path (`storeFile`) and in the keystore password.

 If your keystore path is `$HOME/keystores/my_keystore.jks`, then your `build.gradle` file looks like this: